Ruth-wj/olympics-eagle/README.md

 # Olympics Eagle

-Monitor ticket availability on Paris 2024 resale platform and send a notification when new tickets are released.
+Really scrappy selenium bot to monitor ticket availability on Paris 2024 resale platform.

+Tracks state of availability and sends a notification via the Pushover app when new tickets are released.

 ## Setup